ufukcanli/ufukcanli/README.md

 Do you want to get to know me better by having a conversation?
 [Book a call!](https://superpeer.com/ufukcanli)

 Do you want to encourage me to write more often?
-[Become a Patron!](https://www.patreon.com/ufukcanli)
+[Buy me a coffee!](https://www.buymeacoffee.com/ufukcanli)

 ### Check out my blog posts 👇
 - [Movies and series to stay motivated as a programmer](https://ufukcanli.com/movies-and-series-to-stay-motivated-as-a-programmer) - Mar, 25, 2022 🔥